We are funded by our readers and may receive a commission when you buy using links on our site.

 Antivirus testing methodology

-We’ve structured our antivirus testing methodology to provide reliable data on how effective the software is at malware protection and performance.
+We’ve structured our antivirus testing methodology to provide reliable data on the software’s effectiveness at malware protection and performance.

 Our testing process includes: